 Our directors of each receive an annual fee of CAD \$20,000 as compensation for their services as directors.
-In addition, each committee chairman receives an additional CAD \$15,000 annually, and the Chairman of the Board of Directors receives an additional CAD \$30,000 annually.
+In addition, each committee chairman receives an additional CAD \$15,000 annually.
+Directors are also eligible to participate in the Company's Stock Option Plan (the "Option Plan") on an on-going basis.